jasmine/jasmine.github.io/_faq/async/unhandled-rejection.md

 });
 ```

-As a last resort, you can suppress the unhandled rejection by attaching a no-op
+Alternately, you can suppress the unhandled rejection by attaching a no-op
 catch handler:

 ```